 A formal capability or performance improvement plan is in place;

-Mandatory training remains incomplete; or
+Mandatory training remains incomplete unless in extenuating circumstances; or

 Performance / professional standards are not met.

 The manager must document the reasons for deferral and confirm the review date.
-The employee has the right to make written representations under the pay appeal process outlined below procedure if they believe the decision is unfair.
+The employee has the right to make written representations under the pay appeal process outlined in Section 18 if they believe the decision is unfair.

 9.5 Recording and Audit